user8555/user8555.github.io/_posts/2021-09-23-design-incremental-db-scaling.md

 title: Incremental database scaling
 ---

-# Moving a record from one partition to another
+## Moving a record from one partition to another

 A partition is a collection of records.
 We want to move a record R from partition P1 to P2.

-## Using 2PC

 Let there be a transaction partition P3.
 There is a SegmentMap indicating which partition holds that segment.
 For the transaction to be complete following changes need to be made: